elGordoCJRoura/elGordoCJRoura/README.md

 ## Work Experience

 ### **Kodeco Instructor (2023–Present)**
 As an instructor at Kodeco, I have had the opportunity to teach and mentor students in iOS development and related technologies.
-My responsibilities include the following:

 <details>
   <summary><strong>Learn more</strong></summary>